sharontherese/latin-mass-funeral/content/Resources/FAQs.md

 +++
 ![](/uploads/_MG_0677-min-1.JPG)

-Sancta Missa also has a Latin Mass wedding Q&A ["here."] (https://sanctamissa.org/en/music/musical-guidelines-for-the-traditional-roman-rite/liturgical-services-music-for-the-nuptial-high-mass.pdf)
+Sancta Missa also has a Latin Mass wedding Q&A [here.] (https://sanctamissa.org/en/music/musical-guidelines-for-the-traditional-roman-rite/liturgical-services-music-for-the-nuptial-high-mass.pdf)

 # I want a TLM wedding!
 What do I do?